Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Density profiles

 Aside from changes to the DM density, the different DM models also lead to different stellar density profiles in the inner regions.
 The starkest example is for the $10^{15} \msun$ haloes, where SIDM1 produces stellar density profiles which flatten in the centre, with a density at $10 \kpc$ similar to that of the DM.
 While this could potentially be used to constrain the SIDM cross-section, the stellar density profiles of simulated clusters are sensitive to both resolution and the details of AGN feedback \citep[e.g.][]{2011MNRAS.414..195T}.
 In Appendix~\ref{App:subgrid} we show how changing the temperature to which gas is heated by AGN alters the stellar and DM density profiles (with CDM).
 We find that the DM density profiles are relatively unaffected, but that the stellar density profiles change substantially, confirming that the stellar density profiles are not robustly predicted from our simulations.

 While the DM density profile can in principle be inferred from observations, these inferences are fraught with difficulty.
 For example, \citet{2013ApJ...765...25N} inferred the DM density profiles of clusters using a combination of strong and weak lensing as well as stellar kinematics.
 They found that the DM density profiles in the inner $30 \kpc$ were significantly shallower than the Navarro-Frenk-White (NFW) profile \citep{1997ApJ...490..493N} predicted with CDM. \citet{2015MNRAS.452..343S} presented a set of simulated CDM clusters with total density profiles similar to those inferred by \citet{2013ApJ...765...25N}, and also with similar surface brightness and line-of-sight velocity profiles for the central galaxies.
 However, the \citet{2015MNRAS.452..343S} clusters had DM density profiles that followed the NFW prediction. \citet{2015MNRAS.452..343S} suggested that this discrepancy could result from \citet{2013ApJ...765...25N} incorrectly assuming stellar orbits to be isotropic, or from using an incorrect stellar mass-to-light ratio.
 Whatever the reason for the discrepancy, this case is a good example of why comparisons between observations and simulations are often best-done in the observed quantities, i.e. \emph{forward modelling}, rather than inferring physical quantities from the observations.
 We provide an example of this in Section~\ref{sect:lensing} where we calculate the strong-lensing properties of our simulated clusters.
-Another example will be presented by Harvey et al. (in prep.).
+Another example is in \citet{2019MNRAS.488.1572H}, where they looked at the offsets between peaks in the projected stellar and DM distributions of the simulations we present here.